henrylao/Flickster-IOS/docs/Unit-2.md

 ### Generally 3 Types of Navigations:
 * Push Notifications: tapping results in a new page and accrues user navigation history -- in order to go back need to tap the appropriate button to return to the prev. page
-* Tab Bar: bottom of the screen (usually more than 2) where you are able to navigate between various pages
+* Tab Bar Controller: bottom of the screen (usually more than 2) where you are able to navigate between various pages
 * Custom Navigation (Ex.
 SnapChat)

 ### Different Types of Views: